qbrc-cnap/cnap/docs/cnap_setup.md

 }
 ```

 Now that Django is able to communicate with a database, we are technically able to start the server.
 However, we first require various identifiers and keys to be entered in the appropriate places.
 Since CNAP requires a number of external providers which require application keys/secrets, we include the startup script (`/opt/startup/startup_commands.sh`) to guide users in filling out configuration parameters.
-Of course the parameters can be edited after the fact.
+Of course the parameters can be edited after the fact, if desired.

 Note that prior to launching the startup script, you should decide which client storage providers (e.g. Dropbox, Google Drive) you will be using.
 You must choose *at least* one.
 Instructions for obtaining the necessary credentials are included in Appendix A.